 The Care Quality Commission (CQC) is the independent regulator of health and adult social care in England.
-Their role is to ensure that hospitals like King’s, and other healthcare providers, deliver services that are safe, effective, caring, responsive, and well-led.
+Their role is to ensure that hospitals and other healthcare providers deliver services that are safe, effective, caring, responsive, and well-led.

 Individual Hospital ratings

-Our individual hospital sites were also given their own rating.
-King’s College Hospital (Denmark Hill) and the PRUH were rated as ‘Requires Improvement', and Orpington Hospital was rated ‘Good’.
+Our individual hospitals also have their own rating.
+King’s College Hospital (Denmark Hill) and the PRUH are rated as ‘Requires Improvement', and Orpington Hospital is rated ‘Good’.

 Our response and next steps